Get Thread Tapping Straight

 Using Machines to Help

 So, what about using machinery to assist?
 Sure, that works too.
 But, do it really carefully.
-Here’s a quick video of thread tapping into the ends of some aluminum extrusions.
+Here is a quick video of thread tapping into the ends of some aluminum extrusions.
 The component not shown in the video is the vise attached to the press table, hanging over the edge of the table to allow drilling into the end of the long work-piece.
 (Sorry, I should have shown that.)

 It is important to note that with aluminum this is less risky, but with steel, depending on the alloy, the forces internal to the tap can be really high.
-With Steel and with other materials, especially when tapping is deep, be super careful with this technique, and use a lot of oil, because it’s a big hassle to dig out a broken tap.
+With Steel and with other materials, especially when tapping is deep, be super careful with this technique, and use a lot of oil, because it is a big hassle to dig out a broken tap.

 Wrap Up On Thread Tapping